As a resale aggregator, prices may be higher than face value.

 How Long is the Newcastle United Season Ticket Waiting List?

 To put it bluntly, there isn’t a waiting list for Newcastle United Season Tickets, even if there should be.
+The club simply isn’t making new tickets available to people who do not already have one.

 No doubt that a one-club city with a revived team could have 50,000 people or more on its season ticket waiting list.